saltstack/salt/doc/topics/cloud/vagrant.rst

 This will create the machine specified by the cloud profile ``vagrant-machine``, and will give the machine the minion id of ``my-machine``.
-If the command was executed on the salt-master, its Salt key will automatically be accepted on the master.
+If the cloud master is also the salt-master, its Salt key will automatically be accepted on the master.

 Once a salt-minion has been successfully installed on the instance, connectivity